sclavijosuero/wick-a11y/README.md

 ## CHANGELOG

+### v2.5.0

+- Added **Basic**, minimalistic HTML report option.
+- Fixed issue where tooltips did not close correctly when resizing the browser window.

 ### v2.4.0

-- Screenshot with interactive elements highlighting accessibility issues.
+- Enhanced HTML report with **screenshots supporting interactive elements** for each accessibility issue.

 ### v2.3.0